pckhoi/datamatch/doc/tutorial.rst

 overview of what the matching records are like under different thresholds.
 The returned frame has four index levels:

 - **score_range**: the range of score.
-By default each range has a width of 0.05.
+By default, each range has a width of 0.05.
 You can tweak this value with the ``step`` argument.
 - **pair_idx**: the index of each pair within the range.
-By default it shows maximum 5 pairs within each range.
+By default, it shows a maximum of 5 pairs within each range.
 You can tweak this value with the ``sample_counts`` argument.
 - **sim_score**: the similarity score of this pair.
 - **row_key**: the row index from the input datasets.
-Usually the desired output of the matching process is a list of matching pairs, each represented by a tuple of indices from the input datasets.
+Usually, the desired output of the matching process is a list of matching pairs, each represented by a tuple of indices from the input datasets.
 You can get this list with :meth:`get_index_pairs_within_thresholds <datamatch.matchers.ThresholdMatcher.get_index_pairs_within_thresholds>` as will be demonstrated below.

-The columns of this frame are the same columns as the input datasets regardless of whether they were used to compute similarity score.
+The columns of this frame are the same as the input datasets regardless of whether they were used to compute the similarity score.

-For the purpose of choosing the correct threshold, there are more tools at our disposal:
+To experiment with thresholds, there are more tools at our disposal:

 - :meth:`get_all_pairs <datamatch.matchers.ThresholdMatcher.get_all_pairs>`:
   Returns matching pairs as a multi-index frame.
 It has the following levels:

   * **pair_idx**: the pair number.
   * **sim_score**: the similarity score.
-  * **row_key**: the row index from input dataset.
+  * **row_key**: the row index from the input dataset.

 .. ipython::